-In this Act, unless the context otherwise requires,-
+In this Act, unless the context otherwise requires,--

-- (a) "committee" means the Committee constituted under Section 3 ; - (b) "Prescribed" means prescribed by rules made under this Act; - (c) "Wage Board" means the Wage Board constituted under the Working Journalists Act by Notification No. S.R.O.1075 of the Government of India in the Ministry of Labour, dated the 2nd May, 1956; - (d) "Wage Board decision" means the decision of the Wage Board published in the Gazette of India, Extraordinary, Part II, Section 3, dated the 11th May, 1957; - (e) "wages" means wages as defined in Industrial Disputes Act, 1947; - (f) "Working Journalists Act" means Working Journalists (Conditions of Service and Miscellaneous Provisions) Act, 1955; - (g) words and expressions used but not defined in this Act and defined in the Working Journalists Act, shall have the meanings respectively assigned to them in that Act.
+- (a) "Committee" means the Committee constituted under section 3; - (b) "prescribed" means prescribed by rules made under this Act;

-3. Constitution of Committee :-
+- (c) "Wage Board" means the Wage Board constituted under the working Journalists Act by notification No. S.R.O.
+1075 of the Government of India in the Ministry of Labour, dated the 2nd May, 1956; - (d) "Wage Board decision" means the decisions of the Wage Board published in the Gazette of India, Extraordinary, Part II, Section 3, dated the 11th May, 1957; - (e) "Wages" means wages as defined in the Industrial Disputes Act, 1947 (14 of 1947); - (f) "Working Journalists Act" means the Working Journalists (Conditions of Service) and Miscellaneous Provisions Act, 1955 (45 of 1955); - (g) words and expressions used but not defined in this Act, and defined in the Working Journalists Act, shall have the meanings respectively assigned to them in that Act.

-- (1) For the purpose of enabling the Central Government to fix rates of wages in respect of working journalists in the light of the judgment of the Supreme Court, dated the 19th day of March, 1958 relating to the Wage Board decision, and in .the light .of all other relevant circumstances, the Central Government shall, as soon as may be after the commencement of this Act, by notification in the official Gazette, constitute a Committee consisting of the following persons, namely: - (i) an officer of the Ministry of Law not below the rank of Joint Secretary, nominated by the Central Government, who shall be the Chairman of the committee; - (ii) three persons nominated by the Central Government from among the officers of each of the Ministers of Home Affairs, Labour and Employment and Information and Broadcasting; - (iii) a chartered accountant nominated by the Central Government. - (2) If for any reason a vacancy (other than a vacancy by reason of temporary absence) occurs, in the office of the Chairman or any other member of the Committee the Central Government may appoint another person in accordance with the provisions of subsection (1) to fill the vacancy and the inquiry before the Committee may be continued from the stage which had been reached when the vacancy arose.
+3. Constitution Of Committee :-

-- (3) The Central Government may appoint a Secretary to the Committee and may also provide the Committee with such other staff as may be necessary. - (4) The Secretary shall perform such functions of a ministerial or other
+- (1) For the purpose of enabling the Central Government to fix rates of wages in respect of working journalists in the light of the Judgment of the Supreme Court, dated the 19th day of March, 1958, relating to the Wage Board decision, and in the light of all other relevant circumstances, the Central Government shall, by notification in the Official Gazette, constitute a Committee consisting of the following persons, namely:-- - (i) an officer of the Ministry of Law not below the rank of Joint Secretary, nominated by the Central Government, who shall be the Chairman of the Committee, - (ii) three persons nominated by the Central Government from among the officers of each of the Ministries of Home Affairs, Labour and Employment and Information and Broadcasting, - (iii) a chartered accountant nominated by the Central Government. - (2) If for any reason a vacancy (other than a vacancy by reason of temporary absence) occurs in the office of the Chairman or any other member of the Committee, the Central Government may appoint another person in accordance with the provisions of subsection (1) to fill the vacancy, and the inquiry before the Committee may be continued from the stage which had been reached when the vacancy arose. - (3) The Central Government may appoint a Secretary to the Committee, and may also provide the Committee with such other staff as may be necessary.